keeganpaleshi/RMTest/README.md

 ## Configuration

 The parser is case sensitive, so all keys in `config.yaml` should be lowercase.
 Mixed-case names from older files remain supported for backward compatibility but are deprecated.
 If `--config` is not supplied, `analyze.py` automatically looks for a `config.yaml` file in the same directory as the script.
-Default values may also be provided in `config_defaults.yaml` at the repository root.
-When present this file is merged with your configuration so missing keys fall back to its values.
+All configuration values are defined within this single file.

 `nominal_adc` under the `calibration` section sets the expected raw ADC centroids for Po‑210, Po‑218 and Po‑214 when using automatic calibration.